google/clasp/docs/config-files.md

 ## Command line options

-Command line options can be used in order to specify the location of the following configutation files:
+Command line options can be used in order to specify the location of the following configuration files:

-File | Environment varaiable | Comment
+File | Environment variable | Comment
 --- | --- | ---
 Clasp project file | `-P <path>` or `--project <path>` | The filename must start with a dot '.'
 Clasp ignore file | `-I <path>` or `--ignore <path>` |